AI

 Step 2

-Create Chemistry MCQs on materials grouping, separation methods, and reversible vs irreversible changes.
+Create MCQs on materials properties, states of matter, separation methods, and temperature measurement.

 Step 3